Easily interpret and apply the latest training and nutrition research

 Worked with and learned from record holders, champion athletes, and collegiate and professional strength and conditioning coaches through previous job as Chief Content Director for Juggernaut Training Systems and current full-time work on StrongerByScience.com.

 - A new PDF issue of MASS every month.
-Each issue contains 7 articles and access to 2 video presentations.
-For reference, Issue No. 1 was about 70 pages long.
+Each issue contains at least 6 articles and 5+ "Research Brief" articles, as well as access to 2 video presentations.
+PDF issues are usually around 100 pages long.
 Each article is about 2,000 words, and each presentation is between 30 and 45 minutes.

-- Access to online membership site where you can download PDF versions, access back issues, find member-exclusive content, and view the mobile-friendly versions of each article.
-You can access and download your issues online 24/7.
+- Access to the entire searchable back catalog of 400+ articles and videos.
+You can download PDF versions, access back issues, find member-exclusive content, and view the mobile-friendly versions of each article on our exclusive member website.

 - Ability to cancel your subscription any time.
 If you subscribe to MASS and decide it's not for you, you can easily cancel your subscription at any time.